3 AI Memory Stocks (Besides Micron) to Watch as Demand Booms

 And this supercycle will raise consumer electronics prices and impact sales.

-As for laptop shipments, TrendForce forecasts point to a decrease of more than 5%.
-And that could reach roughly 10% if memory prices don’t settle by the second quarter of 2026.
+As for laptop shipments, TrendForce forecasts point to a decrease of more than 5%; Gartner is predicting a 10.4% shipment decrease.
 Similarly, gaming console shipments could drop by more than 4% year over year.

 Unfortunately, for consumers, retailers, and makers of electronics, memory’s huge demand and lack of supply mean DRAM price increases of more than 70% in 2026.